 An important principle established by Council is that papers published in The Antiquarian Astronomer, though mainly by amateurs, are to be of a standard that will be recognised as giving the research and the Society lasting credibility.
 To fulfil this principle, each paper is peer-reviewed by one or more Independent Reviewers, in addition to the usual scrutiny by the Editorial Team.
 Reviewers are selected for being knowledgeable about the subject of the paper, able to provide helpful feedback to the author and to the Editor and supportive of the aims of the Society.

 The Antiquarian Astronomer also publishes Essay Reviews of books of significance in the history of astronomy.
 Short reviews of single books appear in the SHA Bulletin.

-Papers should be prepared using the Guidelines to Authors available for download in pdf format via the link below, and sent in electronic form to Kevin Johnson, the Executive Editor of The Antiquarian Astronomer, who can be contacted by email via this link.
+Papers should be prepared using the Guidelines to Authors available for download in pdf format via the link below, and sent in electronic form to Ian Ridpath, the Editor of The Antiquarian Astronomer, who can be contacted by email via this link.

 If in doubt, please ask before starting work!

 Sample paper – from The Antiquarian Astronomer Issue 5: February 2011: